Uncertainty Quantification in Machine Learning Based Segmentation: A Post-Hoc Approach for Left Ventricle Volume Estimation in MRI: Modelling the Volume Under Uncertainty

 and

-Therefore, the desired mean $\mu_{u0}(p_1)$, $\mu_{u1}(p_1)$ and $\mu_n(p_1)$ for the distributions only depends on the prediction $p_1$ at slice one.\\ For our application we choose the gamma distribution for distributions $f_{u0}$, $f_{u1}$ and $f_n$ in~\eqref{eq:pdf_jump}.
-The gamma distribution is chosen here since it has a support of $(0,\infty)$, and is also consistent with the stationary distribution of the process defined by the SDE \eqref{eq:SDE_X}; see~\cite{forman_person_diffusion_2008}.
+Therefore, the desired mean $\mu_{u0}(p_1)$, $\mu_{u1}(p_1)$ and $\mu_n(p_1)$ for the distributions only depends on the prediction $p_1$ at slice one.\\ We choose the gamma distribution for $f_{u0}$, $f_{u1}$ and $f_n$ in~\eqref{eq:pdf_jump}, which has support of $(0,\infty)$.
+For the choice of other distributions the corresponding density functions has to be replaced in \eqref{eq:ev_x0}, \eqref{eq:ev_x1} and the following likelihood formulation \eqref{eq:jump_likelihood_full}, would need to be adapted.
 The gamma distribution has inverse scale and shape parameters $\beta$ and $k$, respectively.
 We let $k$ be determined globally and adjust $\beta$ per sample such that the distribution expected value satisfies~\eqref{eq:calc_EX0_EX1} and ~\eqref{eq:Eu0}.
 Define $k=\mu(p_1)\cdot\beta$, then $\mu(p_1)$ is the desired mean for the corresponding distributions.\\ To summarize: This procedure lets us model the critical outer slices, which are difficult even for human experts, and hence can induce large prediction errors when significant large heart areas are misclassified.
 The introduced distribution can model those particular errors, while remaining bias free with respect to neural network predictions.
 The model also remains non-negative and prevents zero volume between non-zero slices, which would lead to disconnected volumes throughout the heart.